mediocregopher/markov/README.md

     go get -u .
     go build

+## Setup

+markov requires a running instance of redis in order to work.

+    # Describes options which can be passed in, defaults for most are fine
+    ./markov -h

+    # To actually run it
+    ./markov

 ## Usage

 Simply execute the binary, pointing it at a valid redis instance.
 Once done, the